-The SWIFT transfer fee can be anywhere from £10-25, or $15-30.
-If you do regular transfers, say two a month, that's going to run you near on £250 a year!
-And we're nowhere near done with fees yet.
-Read on.
+The SWIFT transfer fee can be anywhere from £10-25 / $15-30.
+If you make regular transfers, say two a month, that's going to run you near on £250 / $320 a year!

 2: Receiving Fee

-After the transfer fee, you get hit on the other end by the receiving bank for another amount of about the same.
-Bangkok Bank, for example, charge 500 Baht.
-So you've already paid twice to transfer your own money.
+After the transfer fee, you get hit by the receiving bank for another amount of about the same.
+Most banks such as Bangkok Bank charge a maximum of 500 Baht.

 3: Currency Conversion Charge